 Chemotherapy drugs kill or disable cancer cells.
 Chemotherapy is a treatment option for most types of breast cancer.
-The decision to use chemotherapy is based on the tumor stage and certain tumor characteristics, as well as your age, overall health and personal preferences.
+The decision to use chemotherapy is based on the tumor stage and certain tumor characteristics (such as hormone receptor status), as well as your age, overall health and personal preferences.

 Chemotherapy for early and locally advanced breast cancer

 Chemotherapy after breast surgery (adjuvant chemotherapy)